North Korea willing to talk 'at any time'

 North Korea ready to talk 'at any time' with Donald Trump

-North Korea has said it is still willing to talk "at any time in any form" after US President Donald Trump abruptly cancelled his meeting with Kim Jong-un.
+North Korea has said it is still willing to talk "at any time in any form" after US President Donald Trump abruptly cancelled his summit next month with Kim Jong-un.

-Vice-foreign minister Kim Kye-gwan said Mr Trump's decision was "extremely regrettable".
+Vice-Foreign Minister Kim Kye-gwan said Mr Trump's decision was "extremely regrettable".

 President Trump blamed the North's "open hostility" for the cancellation.